Our travel insurance reviews are currently unavailable while we assess them.

-- Just having the credit card isn't enough: usually insurance only applies when you buy your tickets with it.
+- Return tickets only Just having the credit card isn't enough: usually insurance only applies when you buy your tickets with it.
 In some cases you also need to have a return ticket booked before you leave, which might be a dampener for explorers looking for more open-ended adventure.

-- Credit card insurance doesn't apply to domestic travel, although some cards will reimburse expenses associated with domestic flight delays and missed connections.
+- No domestic travel Credit card insurance doesn't apply to domestic travel, although some cards will reimburse expenses associated with domestic flight delays and missed connections.